e-strobel-lab/TECtools/TECprobe_README/README.md

                       substitution, insertion, and deletion variants of the last 14 nt (or more, if specified) of every possible intermediate transcript.

-  PROCESS_MULTI       Perform preprocessing for TECprobe-ML experiments
+  PROCESS_MULTI       Perform preprocessing for TECprobe-VL experiments

   PROCESS_SINGLE      Perform preprocessing for TECprobe-SL experiments